-C-Trak Apollo wireless/wired gamma probe for sentinel node biopsies
+C-Trak Apollo wireless and wired gamma probe for radio guided surgery.

 - Breast Cancer

 The OmniProbe® collimator is optimised for the most common procedures like breast (axillary) sentinel lymph node Biopsy.